crossplane/crossplane/design/one-pager-resource-reclaim-policy.md

   name: my-bucket-1234
 ```

-3. The creation of a `ResourceClaim` triggers a `Concrete Resource` to be created using information from the claim and the referenced `ResourceClass`.
-If the `ResourceClass` provides a value for `reclaimPolicy` it will be set on the `Concrete Resource`.
-If not, the `Concrete Resource` will have its `reclaimPolicy` set to its default value.
+3. The creation of a `ResourceClaim` triggers a `Managed Resource` to be created using information from the claim and the referenced `ResourceClass`.
+If the `ResourceClass` provides a value for `reclaimPolicy` it will be set on the `Managed Resource`.
+If not, the `Managed Resource` will have its `reclaimPolicy` set to its default value.
-4. The `Concrete Resource` provisions an `External Resource` (in this case an S3 bucket) and manages it.
+4. The `Managed Resource` provisions an `External Resource` (in this case an S3 bucket) and manages it.
 5. A user deletes the `ResourceClaim`.
 Because the `ConcreteResource` has an `OwnerReference` to the `ResourceClaim`, the deletion of the `ResourceClaim` triggers the deletion of the `ConcreteResource`.
-6. If the `ConcreteResource` `reclaimPolicy` is set to `Retain`, the `Concrete Resource` will be deleted, but the `External Resource` will persist (i.e. the S3 bucket will still exist in your AWS account).
-If the `reclaimPolicy` is set to `Delete` both the `Concrete Resource` and the `External Resource` will be deleted.
+6. If the `ConcreteResource` `reclaimPolicy` is set to `Retain`, the `Managed Resource` will be deleted, but the `External Resource` will persist (i.e. the S3 bucket will still exist in your AWS account).
+If the `reclaimPolicy` is set to `Delete` both the `Managed Resource` and the `External Resource` will be deleted.